Acknowledgement

-In I Eat the Stars, Sarah Wilson delves into these pressing questions.
-Drawing on many years of research and wisdom gained from more than 200 conversations with philosophers, poets, game theorists, and spiritual leaders, Wilson takes readers on an intimate journey as she lays out a path for living fully, meaningfully, and beautifully through these troubled times.
-Our predicament, she argues, is ultimately an urgent call to us all to relish what is valuable to us—to eat the stars—and to return to our humanity once again.
+In I Eat the Stars, Sarah Wilson delves into these pressing questions (and her answers are rarely the obvious ones!).
+Drawing on wisdom gained from more than 200 conversations with scientists, energy futurists, historians, philosophers, game theorists and spiritual leaders, Wilson takes readers on an intimate journey as she lays out a path for living fully, meaningfully and beautifully through these troubled times.

 About Sarah Wilson: